Bookstore owner calls 911 when customer confronts Bannon

 Bannon grew up in Richmond.

-The confrontation comes on the heels of a Lexington restaurant owner last month declined to serve White House spokeswoman Sarah Huckabee Sanders.
+The confrontation comes weeks after a Lexington restaurant owner declined to serve White House spokeswoman Sarah Huckabee Sanders.

 Information from: Richmond Times-Dispatch, http://www.richmond.com